 Danny serves as Vice President of Client Development at ThreeWill.
 His primary responsibilities are to make sure that we are building partnerships with the right clients and getting out the message about how we can help clients.

-Welcome to the Office 365 update for November of 2018.
-In the next few minutes I`ll be giving you a quick rundown of the latest Office 365 updates, with the goal of helping you get the most out of the service.
+Welcome to the Microsoft 365 update for November of 2018.
+In the next few minutes I`ll be giving you a quick rundown of the latest Microsoft 365 updates, with the goal of helping you get the most out of the service.

 Most of us don’t create presentations and documents just for the fun of it.
 Rather we do so to communicate a message that we’d like our audience to remember, or even take action on.
 We recently announced that you will be able to insert 3D embedded animations in Word and PowerPoint to help easily illustrate more complex ideas in your presentations.
 Just place a 3D model into your slide, then choose one of the pre-built animations to apply and bring your slide design to the next level.
 Your audience will retain your message, at least a little bit longer, when you include a 3D animation in your work.

 Designer in PowerPoint can transform the slides of even the most artistically challenged of us out there, yours truly included, into something much more professional.
 Now it can do even more if you have a touch or ink compatible device.